martinchernyavskiy/Notes/CS/CS354/Outlines/OutlineW01 Notes.md

 - Processing section
 	- When user provides input, pressing enter triggers system read which is recorded by a newline character
 	- fgets appends a null terminating character at the end of this sequence of characters to make input a c string
-	- strlen returns string length of a c string
+	- strlen returns string length of a c string (doesn't count the \\0)
+	- printf doesn't read the null terminating characters from a c string

 ## Runtime Description
 ?